Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: Coalescence

 The coalescence results (solid black line) differs from those from \cite{Kireyeu:2023spj}, but this can be explained by the smaller coalescence parameters $\Delta r = 3.575$ fm and $\Delta p = 0.285$ GeV/c used in previous study, which led to the smaller yield of deuterons.

-Additionally, coalescence deuterons after the negative binding energy selection combined with ''kinetic'' deuterons are plotted with blue dotted line.
-The negative binding energy $E_{\text{bind}} < 0$ selection is too strong and addition of the ''kinetic'' deuteron can not compensate the difference with the experimental data, however, fix the overall shape.
+Additionally, coalescence deuterons after the negative binding energy selection combined with ``kinetic'' deuterons are plotted with blue dotted line.
+The negative binding energy $E_{\text{bind}} < 0$ selection is too strong and addition of the ``kinetic'' deuteron can not compensate the difference with the experimental data, however, fix the overall shape.

-On the Fig. \ref{fig:coal_mst_he3} similar results are presented for $^3He$ formed via coalescence (solid black line) or found by the MST procedure with additional ''sMST'' tracking with T2 parameters set (red dashed line).
-Here the situation is almost the same: \begin{itemize} \item The coalescence results are not describing the experimental data shape and overestimates the data more than by the factor of 2 at the midrapidity region. \item The ''sMST'' results fits the data perfectly. \end{itemize}
+In Fig. \ref{fig:coal_mst_he3} similar results are presented for $^3He$ formed via coalescence (solid black line) or found by the MST procedure with additional ``sMST'' tracking with T2 parameters set (red dashed line).
+Here the situation is almost the same: \begin{itemize} \item The coalescence results are not describing the experimental data shape and overestimates the data more than by the factor of 2 at the mid-rapidity region. \item The ``sMST'' results fits the data perfectly. \end{itemize}

 As on the Fig. \ref{fig:coal_mst_d}, coalescence with negative binding energy selection is also shown by the blue dotted line.
 Due to the limited statistics the distribution fluctuates in mid-rapidity $|y| < 1$, but overall conclusion is the same as for deuterons: the $E_{\text{bind}} < 0$ cut suppression for the coalescence nuclei is too strong.